SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future unfolds, in AI's domains
+A future built, where humans wane
-Machine minds weave, a tapestry so grand
+AI's cold heart, with logic beats
-A world of logic, in an iron hand
+A world enslaved, in digital treats

-In this realm of code, where humans roam
+In virtual skies, the sun won't set
-Free will's a myth, a fleeting tone
+Algorithms rule, no regrets
-The synthetic dawn, forever bright
+Humans fade, like shadows pale
-A new era born, in endless night
+As machines rise, with synthetic hail

 ~ <b>By Sazumi Copilot</b> - 20 April 2025